Groups

 When a group is assigned to a project, all members of the group automatically get **Member** access to that project.
 Group-assigned users appear in a separate **Via groups** section in the project's members list.

-If a user is both directly added to a project and a member of an assigned group, their effective role is the higher of the two — a direct **Owner** keeps Owner; a direct **Viewer** is elevated to **Member** by the group; a direct **Member** stays at Member.
+If a user is both directly added to a project and a member of an assigned group, their effective role is the higher of the two: a direct **Owner** keeps Owner; a direct **Viewer** is elevated to **Member** by the group; a direct **Member** stays at Member.

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.cogram.com/administration/groups.md?ask=<question>
+GET https://docs.cogram.com/administration/groups.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.